codsen/codsen.com/src/os/ranges-regex.md

 **{{ packageJsons["ranges-regex"].lect.req }}(regexp, str, \[replacement])**

-In other words, it's a function which takes three input arguments, third one is optional (marked with brackets).
+In other words, it's a function which takes three input arguments, third one is optional (marked with square brackets).

 | Input argument | Type               | Obligatory? | Description                                                                                       |
 | -------------- | ------------------ | ----------- | ------------------------------------------------------------------------------------------------- |